 Data, data, data.
 I love data.
 Way too much.
 More than is normal.
 I’ve written about it.
 Given workshop and conference sessions on it.
-I’ve extolled the virtues of high, accountable expectations around Help Desk management more times then I care to admit.
+I’ve extolled the virtues of high, accountable expectations around Help Desk management more times than I care to admit.
 A technical college even trusts me to teach students about IT Support Desk Analysis.
 What if this fixation, while a noble notion, is an unhealthy obsession that can lead to technical debt issues down the road?

 The 20th Century management and quality oracle W. Edwards Deming wrote at length about the evils to an organization of quotas – I paraphrase here “if you give someone a hard account to work with and it takes them a long time to do good work, why would you punish them for not meeting some arbitrary number?
 What about the worker that is tasked easy accounts and finishes their quota in 6 hours?
 Should they sit idle for the remainder of their shift?”

 Perhaps all these years I’ve been focusing on unhealthy means of how to measure quality service.
-Unhealthy means that have lead to longer-term challenges in my organization.
+Unhealthy means that have led to longer-term challenges in my organization.

 I’ll start this attempt at an allegory with the picture below.